noties/Debug/README.md

 de [tab] -> Debug.e();
 ```

-There are also shortkeys to parse current method arguments and prepare a valid `Debug.*` call, for example:
+There are also shortkeys to parse current method arguments and prepare a valid `Debug.*` call, for example (works only in Java):
 ```java
 void someMethod(int i, double d, String s) {
     // try `dii` shortcut